 For cancer patients, I’ll use songs of hope and resilience.
 And by pairing music with imagery, such as relaxing nature images, I’ve helped patients preparing for surgery achieve a state of tranquility that can decrease their need for anesthesia and pain medication.
 I’ve used the same protocol to decrease the use of anti-anxiety medications among hospice patients I’ve served.
 Ultimately, carryover is the endgame: We help patients take the tools they’ve learned in music therapy and apply them to their everyday lives.

 As a professor of music therapy at the Berklee College of Music, I’m preparing the next generation of music therapists to work in a variety of settings: early intervention programs, public schools, hospice and palliative care, cancer clinics, nursing homes, and private practice.
 For many students, it’s an attractive opportunity—a chance to use their artistry to make the world a better place.
-It’s this fusion of what many consider two distinct, incompatible entities—art and science—that ultimately elevates both.

 Every week, our Berklee students Skype with a group of child soldiers in Uganda.
 These young adults have suffered a great deal: forced to kill as children, they often started with their own family members and neighbors.
 They’ve emerged from the bush traumatized and without purpose.
 We’re teaching them to use meditative practices in music to calm their minds and to infuse meaning into their lives.
 As our students share therapeutic practices with the child soldiers, they, in turn, perform and share their music and dance for our students.